 I hold a B.A. in economics with a minor in psychology from UC San Diego and an M.A. in education with a focus on social research methodologies from UC Berkeley.

-As an educator, I taught English in South Korea for two and a half years, and also spent a year and a half tutoring calculus at the UC Berkeley Athletic Study Center.
+As an educator, I taught English in South Korea for two and a half years, tutored calculus at the UC Berkeley Athletic Study Center for a year and a half, and have served as a teaching assistant for undergraduate courses in education at UC Irvine.

 I spend a great deal of my free time learning languages, including Japanese (JLPT N2), Korean (TOPIK 6), and Spanish.
 In addition, in collaboration with my brother, I make songs and animated music videos for children learning English.